Published on June 10, 2020, 3:21 p.m. - 9 Comments - Sports: Football

-As a result I obtained a profit of around 5.37 points for the 56 matches in the test set which I think is a promising start.
+As a result I obtained a small loss of around 1.7 points for the 56 matches in the test set.
 There are multiple things to follow up upon the initial steps: A focus might be on adding more data, not only a single season.
 More sophisticated feature engineering might also improve the results.
 One could for instance include the attacking and defending strength from the Dixon-Coles model or even the odds from bookmaker or betting exchanges to improve the performance.
 Also the model itself could be fine-tuned -there are plenty of parameters- or other models could be trialed.
 Still lots of room for experiments!

 Please log in to leave a comment.